Breast Cancer Treatments

 This technique removes the inner breast tissue and nipple, leaving an envelope of skin in place.
 This skin is filled with tissue from other parts of the patient’s body or with an artificial implant during breast reconstruction.

-Breast Reconstruction
+Breast Reconstruction and Microsurgery

 When cancer surgery is combined with plastic surgery, it is called oncoplastic surgery.
 This typically involves reshaping the breast at the same time as the initial surgery.
 In some cases, surgery is performed on a healthy breast so that the shape of both breasts matches.

-Breast Implant Placement at The Time of Mastectomy
+Breast Implant Placement at the Time of Mastectomy

 - Patients who have had mastectomies in the past